Bikz/VADR/DEPLOY.md

 railway up
 ```

 Wait for deployment to complete.
 You'll see build logs in your terminal.
+Any future pushes to the main branch will trigger the same install/build/start steps automatically.

 ### 6. Get Your Public URL